PoCInnovation/CodeBaseManager/modules/funcTests/README.md

 # This test expect helloworld to exit with 0 after printing "hello world"

 [[Test]]
-    name = "failure"
+    name = "wentNice"
+    args = ["anArgument"]
     [Test.expected]
         status = 1
-        stderrFile = "path/to/expected/file_exp"
+        stderr = "yeah.. no"

-# This one expect helloworld to exit with 1 after printing on stderr the same thing as "file_exp"'s content
+# This one expect helloworld to exit with 1 after printing on stderr "yeah.. no"
 ```

 ## Details